egebilir/Digital_Daily_program/README.md

-# Cruise Daily Program Management System
+# Miray Cruises - Gemini Daily Program Management System

-A web application for managing and displaying daily programs for cruise ships.
+A web application for managing and displaying daily programs for Miray Cruises' Gemini ship.
 End users can scan a QR code to access daily programs, while administrators can upload and manage program files in multiple languages.

 ## Features